Hydrowelder/DG-Image-Converter/README.md

   5. Select folder containing original files
   6. Select target folder
   7. Select number of cores (cannot be 0 or greater than those available)
+  8. Type in your desired watermark (leave empty for no watermark)
+  9. Select the desired image size in pixels (leave as 0 by 0 for no resize, X by 0 to maintain aspect ratio and resize driven by width, 0 by X to maintain AR and resize driven by height, and X by Y to resize both width and height)
-  8. Click convert files to run the program
+  10. Click convert files to run the program